pluarant/pluarant.github.io/pricing.md

 <h4><strong>PAYG Credits</strong></h4>
 <p >You can add PAYG credit balance as low as US$50 in your account whenever you need to.
 Your usage charges will be deducted from the credit balance at the end of a monthly billing cycle and the remaining credit will be carried forward for the next billing cycle.
 You can check your credit balance in ‘My Account’ section of the <a href="/console/#/login" target="_blank">console</a>.</p>

-<h4><strong>Limits, Quotas and Constraints</strong></h4>
+<h4><strong>Limits, Quotas, and Constraints</strong></h4>
 <p >mesibo offers free quota for both free and PAYG subscription.
 If you exceed these limits, add credit to your account to prevent any interruption of service.
 We calculate quota as defined below:</p>
 <ul>
 <li class="margin-bottom-10"><strong>MAU</strong>
-<p >MAU is counted when a user connects to mesibo server (cloud or on-premise) within a monthly billing cycle.
-To further clarify, it will be only counted as one when a unique user connects to mesibo server multiple times within a monthly billing cycle.</p>
+<p >MAU is counted when a user connects to a mesibo server (cloud or on-premise) within a monthly billing cycle.
+To further clarify, it will be only counted as one when a unique user connects to a mesibo server multiple times within a monthly billing cycle.</p>
 </li>
 <li class="margin-bottom-10"><strong>Concurrent Users (or peak connections or simultaneous connection)</strong>
-<p >There is no-limit on concurrent users in on-premise deployment.
+<p >There is no limit on concurrent users in an on-premise deployment.
 In Cloud deployment, the concurrent user limit will be 10% of the MAU.
 In our experience, simultaneous users are generally less than 5% of MAU and hence you are unlikely to cross that limit.
 However, in case you cross the 10% limit, it will be compensated by billing you for  MAU = ( concurrent users X 10).</p>
 </li>

 <li class="margin-bottom-10"><strong>Messages</strong>
-<p class="margin-bottom-10">A message is the unit of data which is sent between two users or multiple users in the case of a group message.
+<p class="margin-bottom-10">A message is the unit of data that is sent between two users or multiple users in the case of a group message.
 Messages are charged by the size of messages (refer below).</p>
 <ul>
 <li class="margin-bottom-10"><strong>Message Delivery and Storage</strong>
 <p >mesibo uses cut-through switching to deliver your messages in real-time with minimum latency.
 However, if the destination is not online, mesibo stores the messages till the user is online.
-If you decide not to save the messages in database, you can do so by setting a flag while sending messages using <a href="/documentation/api/real-time-api/" target="_blank">client-side API</a>.</p>
+If you decide not to save the messages in the database, you can do so by setting a flag while sending messages using <a href="/documentation/api/real-time-api/" target="_blank">client-side API</a>.</p>
 </li>
 <li class="margin-bottom-10"><strong>Message Retention</strong>
-<p >mesibo offers unlimited message retention period, only limited by the storage quota and usage.
+<p >mesibo offers an unlimited message retention period, only limited by the storage quota and usage.
 You can anytime clear storage from the mesibo console or by using <a href="/documentation/api/server-side-api/" target="_blank">server-side API</a>.</p>
 </li>
 <li class="margin-bottom-10"><strong>Message Charges</strong>
 <p >Instead of message count, mesibo charges for offline messages stored in the database, and the total outbound network traffic at the session layer (layer 5) of the OSI model to deliver messages to your connected/online users.
 The network traffic includes payload, as well as protocol & encryption overheads (refer below).
 Note that, mesibo absorbs traffic due to TCP/IP overheads and does not charge you for that.
-You can view statistic of your traffic and storage usage in mesibo <a href="/console/#/login" target="_blank">console</a>.</p>
+You can view statistics of your traffic and storage usage in mesibo <a href="/console/#/login" target="_blank">console</a>.</p>
 </li>
 <li class="margin-bottom-10"><strong>Protocol and Encryption overheads</strong>
 <ul class="margin-top-10 margin-bottom-10">
 <li class="margin-bottom-10"><strong>Protocol overhead:</strong>
 <p >Some additional traffic between the server and clients is necessary to establish and maintain a connection.
-Depending on the choice of API (client or server-side), this traffic might include: mesibo protocol overhead, or HTTPS header overhead.
+Depending on the choice of API (client or server-side), this traffic might include mesibo protocol overhead, or HTTPS header overhead.
 Each time a connection is established, this overhead, combined with any SSL encryption overhead, contributes to the connection costs.
 This shouldn't contribute a lot to overall traffic, however it can be a substantial if your client connects frequently for the short duration.</p>
 </li>

 <li class="margin-bottom-10"><strong>SSL encryption overhead:</strong>